Skip to main content

 Population and housing data: ONS Census 2021.

 Brighton is a city in East Sussex with a population of 229,700 (ONS Census 2021).
 Brighton's coastal position means good exposure to sunlight, though installations should account for higher wind loads and salt air.
 The postcode area for Brighton is BN1.
 You'll need your full postcode when getting quotes from MCS-certified installers.
 Based on satellite data for this location, a 4kWp solar system generates approximately 4,140 kWh per year (1035 kWh/kWp).
-East Sussex ranks #5 in the UK for solar yield, making Brighton an excellent location for solar panels.
+East Sussex ranks #5 in the UK for solar yield, which puts Brighton among the better places in the country to fit panels.

 Save on Electricity Bills